 You May Also Enjoy 11 of the Best Things You Should Have for Your Next Family Picnic

 Practical Picnic Ideas for the Perfect Day out with Kids

 #1.
 Plan the Place

 Bringing finger food means you don’t need to think about cutlery.
-Pack small bottles of water, so you don’t have to worry about cups.
+Pack juice cartons or chilled water bottles, so you don’t have to worry about cups.

 #4.
 Feed the Children Before You Leave

 I know this may sound odd, but younger kids, particularly, get so distracted by what they see and hear in the outdoors, that their senses start to explore and they forget all about their tummies.

 Feeding the children before you leave takes the worry away, and everyone can enjoy the snacks as they wish.